Fuzzy logic: Image-based computer-aided diagnosis

-One of the common application areas that use fuzzy logic is image-based computer-aided diagnosis (CAD) in medicine.
-CAD is a computerized set of inter-related tools that can be used to aid physicians in their diagnostic decision-making.
-For example, when a physician finds a lesion that is abnormal but still at a very early stage of development he/she may use a CAD approach to characterize the lesion and diagnose its nature.
-Fuzzy logic can be highly appropriate to describe key characteristics of this lesion.
+One of the common application areas of fuzzy logic is image-based computer-aided diagnosis in medicine.
+Computer-aided diagnosis is a computerized set of inter-related tools that can be used to aid physicians in their diagnostic decision-making.

-Fuzzy Databases
+Fuzzy databases

 Once fuzzy relations are defined, it is possible to develop fuzzy relational databases.
 The first fuzzy relational database, FRDB, appeared in Maria Zemankova's dissertation (1983).
 Later, some other models arose like the Buckles-Petry model, the Prade-Testemale Model, the Umano-Fukami model or the GEFRED model by J. M. Medina, M. A. Vila et al.

 Fuzzy querying languages have been defined, such as the SQLf by P. Bosc et al. and the FSQL by J. Galindo et al. These languages define some structures in order to include fuzzy aspects in the SQL statements, like fuzzy conditions, fuzzy comparators, fuzzy constants, fuzzy constraints, fuzzy thresholds, linguistic labels etc.